EmptySetRBLX/spacetimedb-network-manager-godot/README.md

-# spacetimedb-network-manager-godot
+# SpacetimeDB Network Manager for Godot 4.4+
-Networkmanager script to use with Godot for SpacetimeDB
+Networkmanager script to use with Godot for SpacetimeDB.
+Equivalent to the one used in the Unity Tutorial: https://spacetimedb.com/docs/unity/part-1

 Add to your Autoloads if you want to add/remove connections via GDScript.